swyxio/brain/A - Writing/The Investment Case for Temporal.md

 - **At Uber**, Cadence grew from 0 to >100 usecases within 3 years.
 - Also while [at Uber](https://docs.temporal.io/blog/oss-startups-podcast), Cadence got adoption at HashiCorp, Coinbase, DoorDash, Box, Checkr on the back of [minimal (but effective) marketing](https://www.youtube.com/watch?v=BJwFxqdSx4Y)
--
+- s

+At minimum this should mean that user acquisition/organic growth should be strong for several years, and in terms of monetization it's quite possible to see Net Dollar Retention north of 200% in the first few years of implementation, which is world-beating.

-## Why Temporal should be worth 10b
+## Why Temporal will be worth 10b
 * as code - datadog case study

 enterprise services